Bhojpuri music

 Bhojpuri music is a form of Hindustani Classical Music and includes a broad array of Bhojpuri language performances in distinct style, both traditional and modern.
-This form of music is mostly created in Indian states of Bihar, Uttar Pradesh and other countries like Nepal, Trinidad and Tobago, Suriname, Guyana, Netherlands, Mauritius and other Caribbean Islands.
+This form of music is mostly created in Indian states of Bihar, Uttar Pradesh, Jharkhand and other countries like Nepal, Trinidad and Tobago, Suriname, Fiji, Guyana, Jamaica, the Netherlands, Mauritius, the United Kingdom, and the United States.

 History

 Origin of Bhojpuri music is quite unclear but the earliest form of Bhojpuri music song today is Nirguna was used to be sung by Kabir.
 Earlier on event occasions like Chhath or wedding these folks songs were used to be sung by people.

 When Bhojpuriyas were taken as plantation workers in British colonies, globalisation of Bhojpuri music took place and it extended its radius in counties like Mauritius, Netherlands and Caribbean Islands.
-It also mixed with the folk or modern music form of that countries and this leads to the birth of a different form of Bhojpuri music like Baithak Gana in Suriname, Chutney music in Trinidad and Tobago and Geet Gawai in Mauritius.
+It also mixed with the folk or modern music form of that countries.
+This led to the birth of distinct diaspora genres reflecting processes of adaptation and creolisation.
+Examples include Geet Gawai in Mauritius, where songs often blend Bhojpuri and Mauritian Creole and address new themes related to migration and island life while serving as a key means of language preservation.
+Baithak Gana in Suriname, and Chutney music in Trinidad and Tobago.
+Chutney music, in particular, evolved from Bhojpuri wedding songs performed primarily by women into a public genre incorporating Western instruments, Soca rhythms, and increasingly English lyrics alongside Bhojpuri, exemplified by pioneers like Sundar Popo..

 The modern form of Bhojpuri music generated from Bollywood movies of 1950s.
 Later after the release of the first Bhojpuri Film Ganga Maiyya Tohe Piyari Chadhaibo the modernisation of Bhojpuri folk songs happened along with a generation of Modern Bhojpuri music.